kkerns20/rb_120/OOP_book/oop_book_notes.md

 *classes*
 : the attributes and behaviors of its objects

-Classes are basic outlinbes of what an object should be made of and what it should be able to do.
+Classes are basic outlines of what an object should be made of and what it should be able to do.

+### Relationship between Classes and Objects ###

+The relationship between classes and object in Ruby are:
+  - An object *inherits* methods from its class.
+  - Classes act as *molds* or *templates* for objects.
+  - An object's class determines its *behaviors* and *attributes*.
+  - Objects are *instances* of a class.

 Defining a class has syntax similar to defining a method.
 We replace the `def` with `class` and use the CamelCase naming convention to create the name.
 We then use the reserved word `end` to finish the definition.
 Ruby file names should be `snake_case`, and reflect the class name.